Topics API: How Privacy Sandbox on Android connects people with ads

 There are a number of potential problems with topics.
 Note that this is early and Google is seeking feedback, so these may all be resolved over time.

 - Scale: if Google can’t convince enough publishers and adtech companies to opt in, Topics API won’t have enough data to produce meaningful results.
+On mobile particularly, this won’t be a problem since apps and advertisers need to opt in to get marketing measurement.

 - Granularity of topics: with only hundreds to a few thousand topics, it’s hard to get granular.
 Sports is a big topic, but I may like 7 or 10 different sports, and I may follow 15 or 20 teams, and like 30 or 40 players.